siddharthsky/SparkleTV2-auto-service/README.md

 # Sparkle-TV2

-This Android app serves as an opener for the IPTV player installed by the user after running a server on Termux.
+This Android app serves as an opener for the IPTV player installed by the user after running Termux.

 ## Overview